alabamenhu/Fluent/README.md

 # Introduction

-A Perl 6 module that implements Mozilla's Project Fluent.
+A Perl 6 / Raku module that implements Mozilla's Project Fluent.
 This is an implementation based on the design documents, but it is not actually a port.
-The idea is to provide both an interface and code that is maintainable, usable, and Perl-y.
+The idea is to provide both an interface and code that is maintainable, usable, and Raku-ish.

+**Note: This module is currently undergoing a top-to-bottom rewrite.
+It should be used with caution at the moment.
+Features should work, but if you supply specific options for number formatting (significant figures, etc) they may be slightly off.**

 ## Basic Usage